 How to have an unplugged wedding: copy 'n' paste wording and templates

-Yesterday we talked about why some couples are planning unplugged weddings, asking guests to put away their cell phones and cameras.
+Waaaaay back in 2011, we were the very first wedding blog to talk about how some couples are planning unplugged weddings, asking guests to put away their cell phones and cameras.
 Today, we're diving into the nitty gritty of how to make it happen.

 So you want to have an unplugged wedding — maybe at least the ceremony.
-Encouraging your guests to put down their favorite devices can be a delicate dance… as one member of the Offbeat Bride Tribe snapped, "If I was told I had to leave my phone at home, I'd likely stay with it."
+Encouraging your guests to put down their favorite devices can be a delicate dance… as one of our readers snapped, “If I was told I had to leave my phone at home, I'd likely stay with it.”
 Yikes!
-As with any special request you make of your wedding guests, you need to be sensitive and respectful.
+As with any special request you make of your wedding guests, you need to be sensitive and respectful if you're thinking of having an unplugged wedding ceremony.

-If you're unsure how request unplugging in a way that won't piss off your guests, we're here to help.
-Below, we've got copy 'n' paste wording ideas for your officiant, wedding website, program, invitations — and even some pre-designed printable signs you can post at the venue!
+If you're unsure how to request unplugging in a way that won't piss off your guests, we're here to help.
+Below, we've got copy ‘n' paste wording ideas for your officiant, wedding website, program, invitations — and even a pre-designed printable sign you can post at the venue!

 Before the wedding…